salemove/developer/_includes/overview.md

 ## Collections or list of resources

 Requests that return multiple items will be paginated to 30 items by default.
 You can specify further pages with the ?page parameter.
-FYou can also set a custom page size up to 100 with the ?per_page parameter.
+You can also set a custom page size up to 100 with the ?per_page parameter.

 ### Example
 When you fetch all the operators that a manager can manage, then the first 30 operators are returned: